-Although the staining pattern can indicate towards a type of vesicle, there is no certainty without further validation by other methods like co-localization with typical marker proteins.
-Therefore vesicle-like stainings are annotated as "vesicles" in the Human Protein Atlas and the terms "endosomes", "lysosomes" and "peroxisomes" are only used if colocalization experiments were carried out.
+Vesicle stainings usually appear as small and bright dots in the cytoplasm.
+Although the staining pattern can indicate towards a specific type of vesicle, there is no certainty without co-staining with marker dyes or of marker proteins.
+Therefore, vesicle-like stainings are annotated as "vesicles" in the Cell Atlas, while the terms "endosomes", "lysosomes" and "peroxisomes" are only used if colocalization experiments have been carried out.